Teal-Insights/r-imfweo/README.md

 #> # ℹ 322,325 more rows
 ```

-On the first run of each R session, the function may take a few seconds
+Note: On the first run of each R session, the function may take a few
-to execute as the package checks which WEO publication is currently the
+seconds to execute as the package checks which WEO publication is
-latest.
-This information is put into a cache that is reset whenver your
+currently the latest.
+This information is put into a cache that is reset
-session restarts.
+whenver your session restarts.

 To explicitly retrieve the most recent publication metadata, use: